openfoodfoundation/ofn-install/README.md

 staging.openfoodnetwork.org ansible_ssh_host=<your IP here>
 ```

 Change the URL as appropriate for a production or test server.
+This is not needed for Vagrant.

 **Note**: `ansible-playbook` commands need to include `-i staging` to use this inventory file.

-## Setup the server and a user
+### Setup the server and a user

-### Setup an Ubuntu Precise 64 box
+#### Setup an Ubuntu Precise 64 box

 You will need to set up an instance of [Ubuntu "Precise Pangolin" x64 server](https://wiki.ubuntu.com/PrecisePangolin/ReleaseNotes/UbuntuServer) (a.k.a. *an Ubuntu Precise 64 box*), though this may work on other Debian based systems too.